About the Kate Mullin Association

 Current activities of the KMA:

-- The recent establishment of The KMA Scholarship Fund to raise funds and administer The KMA Scholarship Program which will assist Aboriginal people from remote communities (e.g. Aboriginal Education Workers) to study to become teachers, and then return to work in schools in their communities.
+- The establishment of The KMA Scholarship Fund to raise funds and administer The KMA Scholarship Program which assists Aboriginal people from remote communities (e.g. Aboriginal Education Workers) to study to become teachers, and then return to work in schools in their communities.
 Donations to the Fund are tax-deductible.
+To date we have had 2 of our Awardees graduate and become teachers, and there are currently 2 recipients of the Award.

 - Occasional workshops for teachers and researchers in Aboriginal literacy to exchange ideas, foster professional development and identify project opportunities.